EkanshNishad/HVAC-System/README.md

 # HVAC-System

-##System requirements
+## System requirements

--JDK version 8 or above.
+- JDK version 8 or above.
--JRE version 1.8 or above.
+- JRE version 1.8 or above.

-##Libraries used
+## Libraries used

--activation.jar for JavaActivation Framework.
+- activation.jar for JavaActivation Framework.
--mail.jar for JavaMail API.
+- mail.jar for JavaMail API.

-##Execution Instructions
+## Execution Instructions

 1. Extract the zip file HVAC System.
 2. Find the jar file HVAC System and run it by double-clicking it.
 Make sure you have JRE 1.8 or above installed in your computer.